ArthurQiangLi/W16_PiDashboard/README2-draw-sun-card-svg.md

 }
 ```

+> [2025-02-09 13:33:52] The reason is that `fetch()` is asychronous and doesn't block the execution flow, the `.then` is excuted after receiving the response which is about 50ms later.
+That means if you put `f2(), f2() ...` after f5(), these functions will execute without valid data before `.then()` actually.

-## 8. Add new line to svg using js
+## 1.10.
+Add new line to svg using js

-The two code snippnet have same effect.
+The two code snippnets have the same effect.

 ```js
 // Add vertical reference lines at x = 0, 1/4T, 1/2T, 3/4T, 1T